KeithDeSantis/Team-F-Iterations/README.md

 For security reasons, only devices in the WPI IP space can access our VPS.

+## Environment & Keys

+For security purposes, this project is missing the .env file with the required keys for the project (APIs & etc).
+We included this file in our submission, however, if there is an issue, please contact us.

 ## Contact For Issues

 Please contact our lead software engineer, [ahfriedman](https://github.com/ahfriedman), with any errors regarding the server.